gwilku/jscan-docs/jeep/jl.rst

 ESS - Engine Start/Stop System
 ------------------------------

-Disabling Engine Start/Stop System is possible, but requires a few steps and a small hardware modification (reversible).
+Disabling Engine Start/Stop System is possible, but requires a small hardware modification (reversible) and *will* result in a warning on the dashboard.

 .. attention:: This feature is still being tested and **may or may not work** in your vehicle.